vettayruu/Modern_Robotics_Control_IK/README.md

 The kinematics parts are changed to javascript.

+2025/06/12 Dynamics control is added into the controller, but the VR still can not work with dynamics control.

 To run the code:

-cd ./src

 npm run dev-https